 This data suggests that social currency and impressing others are perceived as core motivating factors for all teens for participation and engagement.
-This implies that any effective safety or prevention strategy needs to address this desire for attention and acceptance from friends or others.
-Effective strategies may need to recognise that this is a real pressure, whilst helping children and young people to analyse and assess the level of risks that challenges may present, distinguishing fun from something dangerous.
+This suggests that any effective safety or prevention strategy needs to address this desire for attention and acceptance from friends or others.
+Effective strategies may need to recognize that this is a real pressure, while helping children and young people to analyze and assess the level of risks that challenges may present, distinguishing fun from dangerous.
 There may be value in offering alternative routes to this kind of participation and social acceptance which would ideally include offline and online strategies.
-Some online alternatives might include producing or promoting other kinds of online content which could be fun, socially positive, humorous, interesting or meaningful.
+For online alternatives this might include producing or promoting other kinds of online content which could be fun, socially positive, humorous, interesting or meaningful.